 6. Public transport in the city is decent and is no problem if you’re used to taking the trains and subways in cities like New York City and Chicago.
 As far as public transportation goes though, the cars will get very crowded during rush hour and your risk of being pickpocketed increases accordingly.

 7. Blue corn and blue tortillas are very popular in CDMX and take my word, they are delicious.
 The taste is very similar to other tortillas and are on the best foods in eat in Mexico City.
+Don’t miss my ultimate guide on what to eat in CDMX.

 8. “Aguas” means “be careful” or “watch out.”
 For example, when we were biking through the city, our local guide would say “Aguas” when passing particularly treacherous potholes.